From Slow Bidirectional to Fast Autoregressive Video Diffusion Models: Methods

 We begin by compressing the video into a latent space using a 3D VAE.
 The VAE encoder processes each chunk of video frames independently, compressing them into shorter chunks of latent frames.
 The decoder then reconstructs the original video frames from each latent chunk.
 Our causal diffusion transformer operates in this latent space, generating latent frames sequentially.
 We design a block-wise causal attention mechanism inspired by prior works that combine autoregressive models with diffusion~\cite{lee2023diffusion,zhou2024transfusion,liu2024autoregressive,li2024autoregressive}.
 Within each chunk, we apply bidirectional self-attention among latent frames to capture local temporal dependencies and maintain consistency.
 To enforce causality, we apply causal attention across chunks.
 This prevents frames in the current chunk from attending to frames in future chunks.
+A visual illustration of the architecture of our autoregressive diffusion transformer is provided in Fig.~\ref{fig:ardit}.
 Our design maintains the same latency as fully causal attention, as the VAE decoder still requires at least a block of latent frames to generate pixels.
 Formally, we define the attention mask $M$ as

 Here, $i$ and $j$ index the frames in the sequence, $k$ is the chunk size, and $\left\lfloor \cdot \right\rfloor$ denotes the floor function.

 Our diffusion model $G_{\phi}$ extends the DiT architecture~\cite{peebles2023scalable} for autoregressive video generation.
 We introduce block-wise causal attention masks to the self-attention layers (illustrated in Fig.~\ref{fig:method}) while preserving the core structure, allowing us to leverage pretrained bidirectional weights for faster convergence.